hf-wsb/cloud-project-backend/README.md

 - Enter your name and hit submit button
 - You should see the website which welcome you using your name :)
 - You can also try to use pylint.
 Close flask server and enter "pylint application.py" and you will see that code is rated on 10/10 :)

+### DOCKER - create docker image

+        docker build -t flask-image .

+### DOCKER - Start the Docker container by forwarding ports from the host to the container

+        docker run -p 5000:5000 --name flask-container flask-image